ibm-bluemix-mobile-services/bms-push-react-native/README.md

 1. Drag and drop the [BMSPush.framework](https://github.com/ibm-bluemix-mobile-services/bms-clientsdk-swift-push), [BMSCore.framework](https://github.com/ibm-bluemix-mobile-services/bms-clientsdk-swift-core) and [BMSAnalyticsAPI.framework](https://github.com/ibm-bluemix-mobile-services/bms-clientsdk-swift-analytics-api) to the iOS app.

+>**Note**
->**Note**:  If you are facing an issue like this `This copy of libswiftCore.dylib requires an OS version prior to 12.2.0.`, to resolve this issue - add an empty swift file inside your app from Xcode.
+>1.
+If you are facing an issue like this `This copy of libswiftCore.dylib requires an OS version prior to 12.2.0.`, to resolve this issue - add an empty swift file inside your app from Xcode.
+>2.
+Carthage may fail with the new Xcode build system.
+Please use the legacy build system for building carthage.

 ### Android FCM